cesarsotovalero/cesarsotovalero.github.io/_posts/2021/2021-10-21-seven-reasons-to-go-for-a-phd-in-computer-science.md

 Professionals in Computer Science are in high demand today.
 They are scarce, well paid by the industry, and can also work remotely.
 This is why the developed countries often lack qualified people to carry out research in this field.
-The situation opens the door for talented immigrants willing to do a Ph.D. in these countries while achieving the personal goal of changing their lives.
+The situation opens the door for talented immigrants willing to do a PhD in these countries while achieving the personal goal of changing their lives.

-Many Ph.D. students from the US and Europe are talented immigrants who decided to move with their families in search of a better future.
+Many PhD students from the US and Europe are talented immigrants who decided to move with their families in search of a better future.
 The host country receives talented human resources to move forward in the global research field.
 The students get a diploma and all the benefits of living in a highly developed country.
-After graduation, as a Ph.D. owner, you probably have acquired the knowledge and skills to get a decent job in these countries.
+After graduation, as a PhD owner, you probably have acquired the knowledge and skills to get a decent job in these countries.
 It's a win-win for both parties!